Teaching

 Undergraduate Teaching Assistant, Imperial College London, Department of Mathematics, 2023

-I was an Undergraduate Teaching Assistant (UTA) for MATH50003 Numerical Analysis at Imperial College London, a 2nd year undergraduate course led by Prof Sheehan Olver.
+I was an Undergraduate Teaching Assistant (UTA) for MATH50003 Numerical Analysis at Imperial College London, a 2nd year undergraduate course led by Prof. Sheehan Olver.
 I attended the weekly problems classes and helped students with problems, especially with the Julia programming exercises.
 I also marked the mock exam for said course.
 More information can be found on the course’s GitHub page.

 Peer Tutoring